cycedmund/football-soccores/README.md

 # Soccores

-The Soccores app is THE platform for accessing Premier League football updates such as live score updates, detailed standings, team profiles, and player information.
+The Soccores app is a platform for accessing Premier League football updates such as live score updates, detailed standings, team profiles, and player information.
 Soccores aims to provide a seamless experience to keep users informed and engaged with the latest Premier League Scores.

 ## Table of Contents